5xdf/5xdfVendettaMod/README.md

 > [!WARNING]
-> As of 06/02/24, Vendetta has been discontinued.
+> This is a mod of Vendetta, Vendetta was discontinued, this will not have the most recent changes to vendetta when they come out.
+Thank you for understanding.

-> [!WARNING]
+> [!NOTE]
-> Urgent info that needs immediate user attention to avoid problems.
+> This is not online 24/7.
 # Vendetta
 A mod for Discord's mobile apps.